awsdocs/aws-data-exchange-user-guide/doc_source/updating-products.md

 # Updating products<a name="updating-products"></a>

 The following sections describe how to update your products\.
-The instructions are written with the assumption you're a provider who's familiar with [Data in AWS Data Exchange](data-sets.md)\.
+The instructions are written with the assumption that you're a provider who is familiar with [Data in AWS Data Exchange](data-sets.md)\.
 After you publish a product, you can edit the product's details and its public offer\.
 You can also update the underlying data sets by publishing new revisions to subscribers\.
 For more information, see [Revisions](data-sets.md#revisions)\.

 ## Updating product and offer details<a name="update-product-details"></a>